Our Team

 Adrian Caneris

-Managing Director, Principal Wildlife Specialist
+Managing Director, Senior Principal Wildlife Specialist

 Paulette Jones

-Managing Director, Principal Environmental Scientist, Compliance Manager
+Managing Director, Senior Principal Environmental Scientist, Compliance Manager

 Jedd Appleton

-Director, Project Delivery Manager, Senior Ecologist
+Director, Operations and Technical Manager, Senior Ecologist

 Penn Lloyd

-Director, Principal Ecologist
+Director, Senior Principal Ecologist

 Shelley Trevaskis